2017–18 Butler Bulldogs women's basketball team

-The 2017–18 Butler Bulldogs women's basketball team represents Butler University in the 2017–18 NCAA Division I women's basketball season.
-The Bulldogs, led by fourth year head coach Kurt Godlevske, play their home games at Hinkle Fieldhouse and were members of the Big East Conference.
+The 2017–18 Butler Bulldogs women's basketball team represented Butler University in the 2017–18 NCAA Division I women's basketball season.
+The Bulldogs, led by fourth year head coach Kurt Godlevske, played their home games at Hinkle Fieldhouse and were members of the Big East Conference.
 They finished the season 15–17, 6–12 in Big East play to finish in eighth place.
-They advanced to the quarterfinals of the Big East women's tournament where they lost to Marquette.
+They advanced to the quarterfinals of the Big East women's tournament, where they lost to Marquette.

 Previous season

 They finished the season 6–25, 2–16 in Big East play to finish in last place.
 They advanced to the quarterfinals of the Big East women's tournament where they lost to Creighton.